 There are four main tools needed for this virtual solution :

-- Zemax OpticStudio and/or Speos Lens System Importer (external tool) to export lens model designed in Zemax OpticStudio to be used by Speos
+- Zemax OpticStudio to export lens model designed in Zemax OpticStudio to be used by Speos

-- Speos to generate spectral irradiance map in front of the CMOS imager
+- Speos to generate spectral exposure map in front of the CMOS imager

 - Lumerical FDTD (Finite Difference Time Domain) and CHARGE to compute the quantum efficiency of the sensor as a function of incidence angle and wavelength